Eargo vs. Oticon

 Eargo

-Eargo is in the middle-cost range for over-the-counter (OTC) hearing aids.
-They’re technologically advanced and offer many features, like app connectivity, that some less expensive brands don’t have.
+Eargo is in the middle range of prices for OTC hearing aids.
+They’re technologically advanced and offer many features, such as app connectivity, that some less expensive brands don’t have.
 They also offer lifetime professional support via phone or the app for your hearing aids.
-This type of support may not be as hands-on as what you get with Oticon, but it’s far superior to what some other OTC brands offer.
+That type of lifetime support may not be as hands-on as what you get with Oticon, but it’s far superior to OTC brands such as Jabra Enhance, which offers up to three years of remote audiologist support, but only with its premium packages.

 Using the Eargo app to adjust our hearing aid settings